 There are Python, Jupyter, various profiling and debugging tools, workflow tools, science application packages, Data Analytics, and ML/DL packages installed on Perlmutter CPUs, as we have on Cori.
 The Extreme-scale Scientific Software Stack (E4S) is also available on Perlmutter.

 Migrating applications from Cori Haswell to Perlmutter CPU-only nodes is straightforward.

 Jobs running on Perlmutter CPU nodes are charged against your CPU allocations, like runs on Cori Haswell or KNL nodes.

 Cori / Perlmutter Comparison: Differences¶

 Perlmutter uses Lmod modules, which differ slightly from the Tcl modules on Cori.
 Most module commands are the same, but the way the modules are organized is different -- Lmod is hierarchical.
 For example, with Lmod, modules may not be initially visible because of dependencies; you should use

 module avail to search for modules in this hierarchical organization scheme.

 Cori supports Intel (default), CCE, and GCC compilers.
-Perlmutter supports GCC (default), Nvidia, CCE, and LLVM compilers.
-Currently, there is no plan to support Intel compilers on Perlmutter.
+Perlmutter supports GCC (default), Nvidia, CCE, LLVM, and Intel compilers.

 Perlmutter also has Nvidia GPU nodes, which require substantially different programming models in order to exploit the GPU.
 User codes may have different GPU-compatible and CPU-only versions.
 More profiling and debugging tools, science application packages, Data Analytics, and ML/DL packages are installed on Perlmutter for use on GPUs.